akeneo/pim-api-docs/content/apps/using-oauth2.md

 ```

 ::: warning
-To protect your App from cross-site request forgery, you must validate that the received state is identical
+If you used a state to protect your App from cross-site request forgery, you must validate that the received
-to the one you sent.
+state is identical.
 :::

 ## Access Token Request

 Now that you have received an authorization code, you can exchange this code against an access token.

 The PIM expect the following parameters in the request:
 - `client_id` (required)
 - `code` (required)
 - `grant_type` (required, must always be "authorization_code")